sadanandpai/git-guide/README.md

 ### 7. I have committed my changes.
 How can I undo my change?

-You can undo the commit resetting the HEAD.
-If you just want to undo the commit but let the changes be present then use `soft` attribute else if you do want the commit along with the changes then use `hard` attribute
+You can undo the commit by resetting the HEAD.
+If you just want to undo the commit but let the changes be present then use the `soft` attribute else if you do want the commit along with the changes then use the `hard` attribute

 - `git reset --soft HEAD~1` (undo with changes preserved)
 - `git reset --hard HEAD~1` (undo with changes removed)